 “There’s no one right way to squat—and there’s no one wrong way, either,” says Dean Somerset, C.S.C.S., an exercise physiologist in Edmonton, Alberta Canada.
 “It’s all about finding what works for your body.”

-Just as everyone’s body is different, everyone’s squat is different.
 What’s right for you depends on your goals, strength, and level of mobility, which are things you can influence.
-But not everything that determines how well you squat is within your control.
+But, not everything that determines how well you squat is within your control.

 Your body’s bone structure will affect how you move too.
 Because of all that, many of the standard squat cues you hear about where your feet should be or what direction they should point may not actually work for you.
 (But don’t worry, we’ll show you what will.)

-The ATG fans are right about one thing: Being able to execute a full deep squat is a good thing.
-Doing the move requires a full range of motion at all four of the body’s major load-bearing joints (the ankles, knees, hips and shoulders) and proper mobility throughout the spine.
+Being able to execute a full deep squat is a good thing, but it might not be your thing.
+Doing the move requires a full range of motion at all four of the body’s major load-bearing joints (the ankles, knees, hips, and shoulders) and proper mobility throughout the spine.
 Those joints, your muscles, and your brain all have to work together to achieve this position:

 “The positions we place our bodies in will have an effect on various elements such as muscles, which can improve our comfort in the squat,” Dagher says.